wgcban/adamae/readme/DATASET.md

 We use [decord](https://github.com/dmlc/decord) to decode the videos **on the fly** during both pre-training and fine-tuning phases.

 ### Acknowledgement
-Instructions copied from [VideoMAE](https://github.com/MCG-NJU/VideoMAE) codebase.
-We thank the authors of [VideoMAE](https://github.com/MCG-NJU/VideoMAE) for making their code available online!
+Instructions copied from the [VideoMAE](https://github.com/MCG-NJU/VideoMAE) codebase.
+We thank the authors of the [VideoMAE](https://github.com/MCG-NJU/VideoMAE) for making their code available online!